adelinosousa/gh-cli-auth/README.md

 # GitHub CLI Auth Gradle Plugin

-Gradle plugin that automatically configures access to GitHub organization plugins and packages.
-Authenticates by using credentials from the official GitHub CLI (gh), removing the need to store personal access tokens (PATs) in your project or gradle configuration.
+Gradle plugin that automatically configures access to GitHub organization maven plugins and packages.
+Authenticates using credentials from GitHub CLI and removes the need to store personal access tokens (PATs) in your project, environment or gradle configuration.

 ## Prerequisites